shadowtaker2/Marlin_2.0.x/Marlin/Firmwares/README.md

   - Enter Motion/UnifiedBedLeveling/UBL_Tools/Build Mesh/BuildColdMesh to run a leveling.
   - you have a preheating of the bed to 60°C and the beginning of the leveling.

-  Note:
+  **Note:**

-   The leveling of the mesh bed is based on the square and we have a circle so we will always be missing inaccessible points.
+     The leveling of the mesh bed is based on the SQUARE and we have a CIRCLE so we will always be missing inaccessible points.
 That's why we fill these points with values identical to the closest values of these points.

   ![MeshOnDelta](../../docs/images/MeshOnDelta.png)